LiliGuimaraes/100-days-of-code/log.md

 **Today's Progress **: I created a contact page with styles for the Matisse blog.
 I learned more about spacing, filling, sizes and decorations.

 **Link(s) to work** [solve exercises - backEndCourse- REPROGRAMA](https://github.com/LiliGuimaraes/reprograma_BackEndCourse)

+### Day 21: 15/05/2019
+##### Exercises from Back End course of REPROGRAMA
+**Thoughts:** do the challenge, after 12hours of work in office, its really exausting.
+But, otherwhise, but otherwise it is rewarding
+**Today's Progress **: Use CSS properties (margin, paddings, fonts, animation, grids..) to created a galery page to show Henri Matisse paintings.

+**Link(s) to work** [solve exercises - backEndCourse- REPROGRAMA (https://github.com/LiliGuimaraes/reprograma_BackEndCourse/blob/master/pages/galeria.html)